 At this point, I have no clue.

-The hiring manager told me I was moving forward.
-I passed the coding assignment in O(N) with comments within 25 minutes.
-I understand the team’s entire stack (NodeJS, Monolith transition to Microservices) and have worked with the container (Docker) and container orchestration beyond Amazon EKS (Managed Kubernetes).
-I am engaged in work involving distributed systems and concurrency.
-I was rejected due to “experience”.
+• I understand the team’s entire stack (NodeJS, Monolith transition to Microservices) and have worked with the container (Docker) and container orchestration beyond Amazon EKS (Managed Kubernetes).

 Notes

-The email indicating that I was passed to the Technical Round used the wrong name (Brooke) to address the phone interviewer.
-Everything else regarding scheduling was straightforward.
 I will give ClickUp props for having a faster interview loop than other companies.
 The Recruitment Coordinator (Isabella Munoz) was friendly and enthusiastic.
+But companies aren’t your friends...
+It’s nothing personal.

-During the coding assessment, I asked James whether I should submit the code but he said something along the lines of, “No, I can do it myself later.”
-I’m not sure what the implications of this are, especially given the plot twist in my expectations to move onto the next round.
-However, one must assume that he or the next hiring manager changed their mind when they found someone with a more traditional path.
+• During the technical assessment, I asked James whether I should submit the code, but he said, “No, I can do it myself later.”
+I’m not sure what the implications of this decision were, especially given the plot twist in my expectations to move on to the next round.

 Going Forward

-I am confused since I did everything “correctly”.
-In this context, I would be interested in viewing the resume of the person that acquired the role I applied for.
-At this point, I seem to be consistently failing at impressing the “Hiring Manager” as opposed to failing technical rounds.
-This is the third company that has been “super impressed” with my skills, but passed over me due to “experience”.
+At this point, I seem to be consistently failing at impressing the “Hiring Manager” instead of failing technical rounds.
+So I would like to view the resume and performance of the person that acquired the role I applied for.
+This is the third company that has been “super impressed” with my skills but passed me over due to “experience”.
 Obviously, I’m lacking somewhere…

-Before you ask, the answer is yes… I have more stars than them on GitHub.
+Before you ask, the answer is yes.
+I have more stars than them on GitHub.